Terreii/hoodie-plugin-store-crypto/README.md

 ## Usage

+There are 2 ways to use this plugin in your app:
+- Use it with the Hoodie Plugin API
+- Use it with a bundler (Webpack or Browserify)

+### Usage with the Hoodie Plugin API

+This will add the cryptoStore to your `/hoodie/client.js` if you use the `hoodie` package.

-First, install the plugin as dependency of your Hoodie app
+First, install the plugin as dependency of your Hoodie app:

 ```js
 npm install --save hoodie-plugin-store-crypto